RedisLabs/redislabs-docs/content/rs/getting-started/getting-started-docker.md

     - /rs/getting-started/docker/
 categories: ["RS"]
 ---
-For testing purposes, you can run Redis Enterprise Software on Docker containers on [Linux, Windows, or MacOS]({{< relref "/rs/getting-started/getting-started-docker.md" >}}).
+For testing purposes, you can run Redis Enterprise Software (RS) on Docker containers on [Linux, Windows, or MacOS]({{< relref "/rs/getting-started/getting-started-docker.md" >}}).
 The [Redis Enterprise Software container](https://hub.docker.com/r/redislabs/redis/) represents a node in an RS Cluster.
 When deploying RS using Docker, there are a couple